Coronavirus - what you need to know

 Funded by NHS England and Improvement, the service offers an independent, confidential and rapid mental wellbeing assessment.
 It also provides priority access to treatment services for people who - for whatever reason – who may be less likely to seek help or who may prefer not to access the occupational health and wellbeing support that is available where they work.
 The Staff in Mind service is accessible via www.sussexstaffinmind.nhs.uk.
 It doesn’t replace the existing occupational health and wellbeing support we have in place, but offers another route for people to access support.

 We're regularly updating our staff intranet with the latest information and clinical guidance.
 You will find a link on the intranet homepage.

 We've also put together a list of frequently asked questions to help you.
-These are available on the staff intranet but we are aware that some of you may not always have access to this page, so we've added them here as well.
+These are available on the staff intranet and via the MySPFT app if you are not on site.

 To access the full range of features you will need to register the first time you use the app with a Sussex Partnership email address and a create a memorable password.
 Remember to login each time you use the app - if you skip you won’t be able to see the exclusive staff content.
 If you need any further information or guidance please contact your line manager in the first instance.